ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### The Role of Feedback in Improving Healthcare system

 The feedback provided by patient at different stage of the experience pathway and cross different path ways can help form a complementary instrument in evaluating the delivery of integrated care.
 The insights will be used to facilitate the improvement in quality of integrated care in the NSW public hospital sector.
-(Sutherland, & Levesque, 2014)

 ### Online Ethnography

 We recognised the trend of people giving reviews about services, including healthcare, on social channels such as Facebook and Google.
+Researching these reviews gave us an overview picture before interviewing people at hospitals.

 - People described their unpleasant experience in details on Facebook Google Pages.
 - Some people didn't agree with the feedback given, thinking it was unfair to the doctors.